Pavel-Gherciu/react-soap-rest/README.md

 **Guide to run:**

 First modify the knex.js files in both soap and rest folders with the correct MySQL database credentials according to your system.
+Make sure to create the train_db database.
 Then run:

 `cd filtering-rest`